Angular2Guy/AngularPortfolioMgr/README.md

 * The UI for the search in the SEC Filings uses Drag and Drop and displays the results in a table or in a tree of tables if company filters are used.
 * The search of the SEC Filings uses the Jpa Criteria Api to dynamicaly generate the query.

+The current state is that the features are implemented and will continue to be improved.

 ## Portfolio Manager setup
 To use the Portfolio Manager 2 Apikeys are needed to import the stock quotes and the company information.
 * the Alphavatage Apikey is available [here](https://www.alphavantage.co/support/#api-key) and needs to be put in the property file with key: api.key=